ddeutils/ddeutil-observe/README.md

 [![code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The **Lightweight Observe Application** project was created for easy to make an observe application that getting log, or trigger status from any data framework formats and endpoint APIs, this project focuses on the `ddeutil-workflow` data orchestration tool first :dart:.
+The **Lightweight Observe Application** project was created for easy to make an observe application that getting logs, audits, or trigger status from any data framework storage and endpoint APIs.
+This project focuses on the `ddeutil-workflow` tool first :dart:.

 > [!WARNING]
 > This project is the best fit integration with `ddeutil-workflow` package.